balkarjun/downline/README.md

 * Download multiple files simultaneously

 ### Coming Soon
-* Support for MacOS
 * Change video and audio format
 * Choose format for filenames
 * Minimize app to system tray
 * Load URLs from text file

 ## Developer Instructions
 After downloading the source code, create a folder called _resources_ in the app's root directory, and add the platform specific versions of [youtube-dl]( https://rg3.github.io/youtube-dl/download.html) and [ffmpeg](http://ffmpeg.org/download.html) in folders named _youtube-dl_ and _ffmpeg_ respectively.
-With node installed, run the following instructions to install the dependencies and run the app
+With node installed, run the following instructions to install the dependencies and run the app (make sure the server is running on port 5500)
 ```
 npm install
-npm start
+npm run dev
 ```
-To build for linux and windows, run the following commands
+To build for windows, macos and linux, run the following commands
 ```
+npm run build:win
+npm run build:mac
 npm run build:linux
-npm run build:win
 ```

 ## Legal